chanux/notes.chanux.me/docs/terraform/flexible.md

 ## Use Terraform remote state data sources

-Remote state data sources are a considerable improvemnt over the regular data sources.
+Remote state data sources are a considerable improvement over the regular data sources.

 - Instead of failing on non-existent resources, it can provide an empty